Kate Motaung

 How to Develop Good Communication Skills

 The importance of good communication skills cannot be understated at a work presentation, a seminar, or in general conversation.
 Someone with good communication skills is a person who can pass on and receive information and ideas with clarity and understanding.
 There are different types of communication including verbal, written, non-verbal, and visual.
-Our ability to maneuver and use these types of communication styles will land us an advantage.
-As the world is changing, our ability to communicate effectively is a high priority.
+Our ability to use these types of communication well will give us an advantage.
+As the world is changing, being able to communicate effectively is very important.
+Christian Counseling Allen can help individuals and families strengthen their communication skills within a supportive, faith-based environment.
 Why are good communication skills necessary?
 The ability to hear and be heard is integral to how we live our lives, whether professionally, socially, or academically.
 Below are some examples of why good communication skills are important.
 Conflict resolution.
 No human interaction is without its moments of conflict.
 The ability to listen, understand, state one’s facts clearly, and talk respectfully goes a long way in resolving conflict.
 During a heated moment, staying calm and watching one’s nonverbal cues can be important in communicating the need for an amicable resolution.
 Whether the resolution comes through compromise or collaboration, good communication skills aid in this respect.
 Career advancement.
 In professional settings, one needs to know how to communicate.
 No better time is this seen than in how one answers questions during an interview.
 Prospective employers need well-rounded employees who will work well with others, can lead when needed, and are good team players.
 All this is made possible by one’s ability to communicate well.
 Building and maintaining personal relationships.
 It has been said that the success of relationships sorely lies in the ability to communicate.
-Relationships don’t just include romantic partnerships either; they include any relationship with any person, whether it be at work, in the family, or friendship in general.
-Through effective communication, we get to know those [...]
+Relationships don’t just include romantic partnerships either; they include any relationship with any person, whether it be at work, in [...]

 Comments Off on How to Develop Good Communication Skills